Go Behind-The-Scenes With The Kardashians For The New CK Underwear Campaign

 In addition to the black and white shots, videographer Shane Sigler captured the family playing a good old game of telephone, in which model sister Kendall Jenner makes up a sentence so random, you'll have to play it back twice.
 We can't recall the last time we sat in the grass and played childhood games with our siblings in our underwear, but like any Kardashian-affiliated project, the campaign will surely draw its fair share of defectors and callouts from the photoshop police.
 But with a brand like Calvin Klein that pretty much sells itself (and whose DNA includes as much shock value as it does wearability), who even cares?
 Those matching sets are fire.

-Click through the slideshow ahead to see our favorite shots from the campaign, and cop the latest Calvin Klein Underwear collection for yourself in stores and online now.
+Click through the slideshow ahead to see our favourite shots from the campaign, and cop the latest Calvin Klein Underwear collection for yourself in stores and online now.